Uberspace/lab/source/guide_cryptpad.rst

 .. note:: Check the update feed_ regularly to stay informed about the newest version.

 If there is a new version available, you can get the code using git.
-Replace the pseudo version number ``2.18.0`` with the latest version number you got from the release feed_:
+Replace the version number ``2.19.0`` with the latest version number you got from the release feed_:

 .. code-block:: console

   [isabell@stardust ~]$ cd ~/cryptpad
-  [isabell@stardust cryptpad]$ git pull origin 2.18.0
+  [isabell@stardust cryptpad]$ git pull origin 2.19.0
   From https://github.com/xwiki-labs/cryptpad
-   * tag                 2.18.0     -> FETCH_HEAD
+   * tag                 2.19.0     -> FETCH_HEAD
   Already up to date.
   [isabell@stardust cryptpad]$